-SEO is still extremely relevant in 2017.
-If you’ve followed the above steps, you’re already most of the way there.
+SEO is still extremely relevant.
+If you‘ve followed the above steps, you’re already most of the way there.
 Search engines like Google love well-built websites and will send more search traffic to them.
 Combine that with lots of quality, relevant content and you will be rewarded with streams of visitors.

 Social Media is perhaps becoming an even more important lead generation tool than SEO.
 Having an active community of followers and fans will be your business‘s most valuable asset.

-You need to be fluent on all the popular platforms like
+You need to be fluent in all the popular platforms like

 WordPress integrates nicely with all of these.
 There are some great plugins that add share and follow buttons wherever you need them.